Robo-Hunter Verdus (2000AD)

 When a huge multi-planetary corporation sends an advance robot to build other robots on the uninhabited planet of Verdus so as to make it fit for colonization, they thought they were on to a winner.
 However when the colonists were sent and never heard from again, as did subsequent crack troops, something was clearly wrong.
 They needed the best robo-hunter out even if he came in the guise of an old Marlowe-type private operative, 'Sam Slade, that's s-l-a-y-e-d to you!'
 And so off Slade blasts to Verdus.

-As it happened the FTL drive en route had the by-product of making him young again while the ship's pilot became a baby - who now smokes a cigar and tots a gun even if wearing nappies.
+As it happened the FTL drive en route had the by-product of making him young again (those sending Sam deliberately wanted a younger robo-hunter) while the ship's pilot became a baby - who now smokes a cigar and tots a gun even if wearing nappies.
 On arriving on Verdus their initial encounter with the robots does not go well as the droids do not accept that Slade and the pilot are human, and so the confrontation begins.

 From 2000AD's beginnings, this is a black and white graphic novel, but it is the SF, the story and the blend of action and humour that will sustain you.
 If you are from overseas, or simply cannot be bothered to subscribe to the weekly 2000AD or its slightly more adult monthly Judge Dredd: Megazine (which is not restricted to Dredd tales) and wish to get a flavour of the 2000 universe, then the various graphic novels are the most convenient way.
 In addition to this Robo-Hunter adventure, Judge Dredd, Halo Jones, Skizz, and DR & Quinch tales are all recommended.
 Meanwhile those of a fantasy, sword and sorcery, bent will like Slaine.
 Your specialist SF bookshop really should have these.